Tauhait/telco-customer-churn/README.md

 ## Use-Case
 Suppose we have a service for running marketing campaigns.
 For each customer, it needs to determine the probability of churn, and if it’s high enough, it will send a promotional email with discounts.
 Of course, this service needs to use our model to decide whether it should send an email.

+## Tested the working of the app
+✅ Flask web service
+✅ Docker
+✅ AWS Elastic Beanstalk

 ## Method
 we need to create a churn service — a service in Python that will serve the churn model.
 Given the features of a customer, it will respond with the probability of